MacLemon/CongressChecklist/README.md

 - Tampons
 - Sanitary towels
 - Condoms, dental dams and other protective gear (Make sure the condoms are not beyond their usage date!
 (Yes, it really happens…))
-- Lubricant (water based to be compatible with condoms)
+- Lubricant (silicone or water based, to be compatible with condoms)
 - Disinfectants
 - Soap
 - Deodorant, antiperspirant